-In New York, as in other states, you can sign up for Original Medicare starting three months before you turn 65 and ending four months after that date.
-This is the seven-month Medicare Initial Enrollment Period (IEP).
-Be aware that if you don’t sign up for Original Medicare during your IEP, you can still join during the General Enrollment Period, which runs from January 1 to March 31 each year, but you may have to pay a late-enrollment penalty in the form of higher premiums.
 Original Medicare consists of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
+In New York, as in other states, you can sign up for Original Medicare starting three months before you turn 65, during your birthday month, and in the three months after the month you turn 65.
+This is your seven-month Medicare Initial Enrollment Period (IEP).
+Be aware that if you don’t sign up for Original Medicare during your IEP, you can still enroll during the General Enrollment Period, which runs from January 1 to March 31 each year, but you may have to pay a late-enrollment penalty for Part A and/or Part B in the form of higher premiums.
+Once they’re enrolled in Original Medicare, New York Medicare beneficiaries can sign up for Medicare Advantage plans as an alternative way to get their Original Medicare coverage.
+Offered by Medicare-approved private insurance companies in New York, Medicare Advantage plans cover the same hospitalization and medical benefits offered by Original Medicare.
+New York Medicare Advantage plans may offer additional benefits such as routine vision, hearing, routine dental, and/or prescription drug coverage.

 Medicare Advantage plan options in New York include, among others, Health Maintenance Organizations (HMOs), Preferred Provider Organization (PPO) plans, Special Needs Plans (SNPs), Private Fee-for-Service (PFFS) plans, and Medical Savings Account (MSA) plans.

 MSA plans are another option for Medicare Advantage beneficiaries in New York.
-MSA plans generally combine a high deductible with a savings account that beneficiaries can use to pay for their health care expenses.
+MSA plans generally combine a high deductible with a savings account that beneficiaries can use to pay for their health-care expenses.

 Many Medicare Advantage plans include prescription drug coverage.
-These plans are known as Medicare Advantage Prescription Drug plans (MA-PDs), and they combine health and prescription drug coverage (Medicare Part D) into one private insurance plan.
-Be aware that even if you choose to enroll in a Medicare Advantage or MA-PD plan, you are still enrolled in Original Medicare and must continue paying your Medicare Part B premiums in order not to lose your health coverage.
+These plans are known as Medicare Advantage Prescription Drug plans, and they combine health and prescription drug coverage (Medicare Part D) into one insurance plan.
+Most of the above types of Medicare Advantage plans may cover prescription drugs, with the exception of MSA plans and some PFFS plans.
+Be aware that regardless of whether you choose to enroll in a Medicare Advantage or Medicare Advantage Prescription Drug plan, you must remain enrolled in Original Medicare and continue paying your Medicare Part B premiums in order not to lose your health coverage.